scan-bugs-org/export-taxa-table/README.md

 # export-taxa-table
+### exports the taxa table, after joining with taxaenumtree to determine parenttid, from a symbiota database

 This requires access to a symbiota database configured in .my.cnf in the user's home directory in the following format:
 ```